systemctl status httpd

 [Thu Sep 10 03:19:02.257342 2020] [core:error] [pid 25553] AH00100: httpd: could not log pid to file /run/httpd/httpd.pid

-ok from this output of error you must analysis with the that directory "/run/httpd/" why permission denied.
+ok from this output of error, you must analyze with the directory "/run/httpd/" why permission was denied.

 # cd /